Vyral/scott-kato-recruiting/_posts/2020-07-29-whats-the-best-way-to-find-houses-for-your-buyer-clients.md

 There are several reasons for this, but the point I want to share is that **you shouldn’t confuse motivated buyers with talk of a hot real estate market**.
 Buyers generally give you, the agent, three strikes before doing one of three things:

-<p style="margin-left: 10px;">1\.
+1\.
 Place their buyer needs on hold (at least for another 12 months)

 2\.
 Fire you and work with another agent

 3\.
-Put things on hold for 30 days (typically, this means they’ll explore other options and consider working directly with a listing agent)</p>
+Put things on hold for 30 days (typically, this means they’ll explore other options and consider working directly with a listing agent)

 What’s an agent to do? **Meet with your title representative and ask them to provide the specifics of your clients’ needs** (areas of interest, price points, bed/bath preferences, etc.).
 Give them the boundaries of the major cross streets, and they’ll give you addresses that match your clients’ criteria.